pfrazee/json-lz/README.md

 #### How do I avoid fatal ambiguities?

 As a schema developer, you use the `"required": true` attribute in your vocabulary object.
-This signals that the JSON data would be *misunderstood* without fully supporting that vocabulary, and should therefore be ignored or logged away for debugging if support isn't available.
+This signals that the JSON data would be *misunderstood* without fully supporting that vocabulary.

 As an app developer, you use the `checkSupport()` method on inputs and you pass in the list of vocabularies that you fully support.
 If the returned object has the `.incompatible` flag set to true, you should ignore the JSON, or perhaps save it in debugging storage for the user to diagnose.